refinedev/refine/documentation/docs/ui-integrations/mantine/components/buttons/clone-button/index.md

 ### `recordItemId`

 `recordItemId` is used to append the record id to the end of the route path.
+By default `id` will be read from the route parameters.

 ```tsx live url=http://localhost:3000 previewHeight=200px
 setInitialRoutes(["/"]);